-Update: Applications of Research in Music Education, a peer-reviewed online journal published that brings research in music teaching and learning close to everyday practice to help teachers apply research in their music classrooms and rehearsal halls.
+Update: Applications of Research in Music Education, a peer-reviewed online-only journal, brings research in music teaching and learning close to everyday practice to help teachers apply research in their music classrooms and rehearsal halls.
 The journal presents reviews of the literature and findings of individual studies without research terminology or jargon.Update: Applications of Research in Music Education is a publication of The National Association for Music Education.

 Other NAfME journals can be found at